April 19, 2018

 Li Edelkoort is Teaming up with Eileen Fisher to Change How The World Uses Textiles

-The Dutch doyenne of design curated an exhibition with the fashion brand for Milan Design Week on textile recycling and Edelkoort plans to tackle sustainability in her new Parsons MFA textile program.
+The Dutch doyenne of design curated an exhibition with fashion brand Eileen Fisher for Milan Design Week on textile recycling and Edelkoort plans to tackle sustainability in her new Parsons MFA textile program.

 Lidewij Edelkoort, the visionary trend forecaster, educator, and curator, frequently goes beyond stylistic assessments to look at design’s wider impact on society.
 In recent years, her focus has shifted toward reevaluating textiles and the fashion industry, where she consults for major brands such as L’Oreal, Lancôme, and Gucci.
 Her 2015 “The Fashion System Is Obsolete” manifesto declared, “Fashion will always survive as a means of renewal, expression, communication, and even shelter….
 However, we need to overhaul the entire system: from education to materialization, making, and retail.
 It’s become a human disaster.”